 Table 2 summarizes overall production by owner, regardless of basin.
-In reviewing the production by the major water agencies and overliers, the data are relatively consistent, with no excessive increases or decreases.
-The largest increase in production, percentage wise, is from Robertson's Ready Mix, an increase from 224 to 293 AF, or about 30%.
+In reviewing the production by the major water agencies and overliers, the data are relatively consistent, with most owners showing decreases in production, with only a few exceptions.
+One of the few increases in production is from Robertson's Ready Mix, an increase from 293 to 322 AF, or about 10%.
 However this represents a small fraction of overall production.
-Beaumont Cherry Valley Water District increased its extractions by 455 acre-feet, an increase of 3.5% (smaller than last year's 5.5% increase).
-Banning decreased its extractions by 275 acre-feet, a decrease of about 3%.
-The Morongo Band of Mission Indians, which owns the Tukwet Canyon golf course, increased extractions by about 125 acre-feet, an increase of 6.5%.
-This is smaller than the 12% increase in 2013.
-The production is still well below the all-time high of 2593 acre-feet in 2002.
+Beaumont Cherry Valley Water District decreased its production by 2,671 acre-feet, a decrease of 20%.
+Banning decreased its production by 1,746 acre-feet, a decrease of about 21%.
+The Morongo Band of Mission Indians, which owns the Tukwet Canyon golf course, decreased production by 427 acrefeet, a decrease of 21%.

-An examination of the groundwater production data demonstrates that economic conditions and annual precipitation and temperature play large roles in determining water demand in any given year.
-The gradual increase in water production in the region over the past four years can be explained in large measure by a gradually recovering economy, which causes higher water use.
-Per capita reductions in water use in homes over the previous three years could be explained either by cutbacks due to economic conditions during that time, reduced usage due to higher water rates, or water conservation efforts on the part of local residents.
+An examination of the groundwater production data demonstrates that, overall, economic conditions and annual precipitation and temperature play large roles in determining water demand in any given year.
+The gradual increase in water production in the region over the four years previous to this past year can be explained in large measure by a gradually recovering economy, which causes higher water use.
+Per capita reductions in water use in homes over the three years prior to that could be explained either by cutbacks due to economic conditions during that time, reduced usage due to higher water rates, or water conservation efforts on the part of local residents.
 A detailed study would have to be performed to determine the specific impacts of these issues on the reduction in water demand during that three year period.

-The reduction in production due to decreased water demand from 2008 to 2010 points out a major issue within the water industry.
-As water demand falls, water sales revenues fall, making it difficult for public water agencies (and private ones, for that matter) to meet financial obligations.
+The reduction in production due to decreased water demand from 2008 to 2010, and especially the dramatic drop in 2015, point out a major issue within the water industry.
+As water demand falls, water sales revenues fall, making it difficult for water agencies to meet financial obligations, especially fixed costs.
 Most of their costs (primarily labor) are fixed and do not decrease when water demand falls.
 These agencies have to make up for these lost revenues in other ways, either by changing their rate structures, by increasing water rates, by reducing their costs, or by drawing from reserves.
 Over the past several years, water districts throughout California have gradually begun implementing tiered rate structures, which charge a higher rate for more water use.